-Effective risk management is essential in delivering consistent and sustainable performance for all the Bank's stakeholders and is a central part of the financial and operational management of the Bank.
+Effective risk management is essential in delivering consistent and sustainable performance for all of the Bank's stakeholders and is a central part of its financial and operational management.
 The Bank adds value by taking and managing appropriate levels of risk, which in turn generates returns for shareholders.